dragonflyoss/Dragonfly2/CONTRIBUTING.md

 bug report and feature request.
 Please **BE SURE** to follow the instructions to fill fields in template.

-There are lot of cases when you could open an issue:
+There are a lot of cases when you could open an issue:

 * bug report
 * feature request